pakshuang/ai-chat-survey/database/README.md

 ## Overview

-This directory contains SQL scripts used for setting up and populating the database used by the AI Chat Survey application.
+This directory contains SQL scripts used for setting up and populating the database used by the application.

-## Repository Folder Structure (WIP)
+## Contents

 ```shell
 ai-chat-survey/